octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterLambda/course.md

 ## Lambda call

 Anonymous functions can be called like other functions.
-Here in our exemple, the lambda _func_ is called in _addPlanet_ to transform the planet's coordinates :
+Here in our example, the lambda _func_ is called in _addPlanet_ to transform the planet's coordinates :

 ```
 Map.add input.0 (store.func input.1) store.systemplanets